jmspit/dodo/src/DEVELOPER.md

 ## Secure sockets {#developer_networking}

-Dodo supports TLS through dodo::network::TLSSocket.
+Dodo supports TLS through dodo::network::TLSContext and dodo::network::TLSSocket.

 ### Asymmetric cryptography

-The core principle to asymmetric cryptography is applying a one-way mathematical function that is very easy to calculate in one direction, and computationally infeasible in the other.
-In an asymmetric communication handshake, each endpoint has a private key, a *secret* filled with as much randomness or entropy as possible, typically stored as a file which is in turn encrypted and protected by a passphrase.
+The core principle to asymmetric cryptography is a mathematical mapping is very easy to compute in one direction, and computationally infeasible in the other.
+Typically, the ease of muliplying primes and the difficulty in finding primes roots of integers is used.
+In an asymmetric communication handshake, each endpoint has a private key, a *secret* filled with as much randomness or entropy as possible, typically stored as a file which is (can be) in turn encrypted and protected by a passphrase.
 The private key is and must not be shared with anyone.

 The private key includes public bits that map uniquely to a public key, which can thus be extracted from the private key.
-The private and its public key share the same *modulus*, so a public key can be matched to a private key and other forms of the public key, such as a certificate or certificate signing request.
+The private and its public key share the same *modulus*, so a public key can be matched to a private key and other artifacts containing that public key, such as a certificate or certificate signing request.

 In secure communication, the public key encrypts and the private key decrypts.
 So data encrypted with a public key, can only be decrypted by the owner of the matching private key.